BhavanaNannuru/cyber_projects/whois_lookup/README.md

 - 📝 **CSV Export** for CTI use or reporting
 - 🎨 **Terminal Colorization** for clarity
 - 📦 Modular design following software engineering best practices
+- 🖥️ Each domain is resolved to its corresponding IP using DNS lookup.
 ---

 ## 🚀 How to Use